-We are inviting responses to this consultation by Friday 20 January 2017.
+We are inviting responses to this consultation by Wednesday 12 December 2018.

 Please respond to this consultation using the Scottish Government's consultation platform, Citizen Space.
-You view and respond to this consultation online at https://consult.scotland.gov.uk/children-and-families/amending-continuing-care-scotland-order.
+You view and respond to this consultation online at https://consult.gov.scot/children-and-families/continuing-care.
 You can save and return to your responses while the consultation is still open.
-Please ensure that consultation responses are submitted before the closing date of Friday 20 January 2017.
+Please ensure that consultation responses are submitted before the closing date of Wednesday 12 December 2018.

-If you are unable to respond online, please complete the Respondent Information Form (see "Handling your Response" below) and send it to:
+If you are unable to respond online, please complete the Respondent Information Form (see "Handling your Response" below) and send it by post to:

-Carolyn Younie

-Scottish Government

-Care and Protection Division

-2A - North

-Victoria Quay

-Edinburgh

-EH6 6QQ
+Louise Piaskowski Scottish Government Care, Protection and Justice Division 2A-South Victoria Quay Edinburgh EH6 6QQ